-In this latest campaign, the City received a combined 53 submissions for both projects.
+The City received a combined 53 submissions for both projects.
 This included 22 surveys and 4 written submissions for the draft LTCPP, and 14 surveys and 13 written submissions for the draft LPSP.

 Leederville Town Centre Place Plan

 A summary of submissions and Administration's suggested modifications on the draft LTCPP is included at Attachment 1: